TimBeutelspacher/DataPipeline/influxDB/README.md

 # InfluxDB
-Stores the data we want to display
+Stores the data we want to display in our Grafana dashboard.
 ## Getting started
 Downloading InfluxDB Docker image
 ```bash